Tag Archives: morocco overland

 Recording and saving a tracklog

-I laboriously emailed ~50 pre-traced tracklogs to my gmail and picked them up off the tablet to import into Gaia.
-This and especially sorting them out took quite some time.
-I was warned getting to grips with folders is the thing; so much easier on a desktop computer.
-Loading the Garmin with the same was easier providing all the .gpxs have been index-accessibly named.
-I know we’re all supposed to be smartphone savvy now but around this time you realise what a great invention the keyboard and mouse were.
+I was warned getting to grips with Gaia’s folders is the thing; it’s so much easier on a desktop computer.
+Loading the Garmin with the same was easier, providing all the .gpxs have been index-accessibly named.
+I know we’re all supposed to be smartphone savvy now, but around this time you realise what a great invention the keyboard and mouse were.

-Recording a track is dead easy on Gaia: hit the prominent top left green ‘Record’ tab.
+Recording a track is dead easy on Gaia: hit the prominent ‘Record’ tab.
 The Garmin’s track recording is another page so is more easily overlooked when you’re trying to get your shit together at the start of a new route.
 But in the Gaia app saving a waypoint for your exact current location requires pressing and holding the position arrow on the map; hard to do accurately with fat fingers and the car shaking about.
 On Montana you back up to Home Page, hit Mark Waypoint for where you are that second, then Save (and jot down the number).
 Map > Home > Mark > Save and back to map in just 4 taps.

-Gaia waypoints are annoyingly recorded as long (but I suppose unique) date and precise times, though I suppose they’ll all display chronologically somewhere.
+Gaia waypoints are annoyingly recorded as long (but I suppose unique) date and precise time, though I suppose they’ll all display chronologically somewhere.
 Also, I found a Montana suckered to the windscreen was easier to grab and tap than the propped up Samsung.
-I know with Duncan at times I had to stop so he could save and jot down.
-This can break the flow but is the age-old problem in doing this in a jolting car.
+I know with Duncan at times I had to stop driving so he could save and jot down.
+This can break the flow but is the age-old problem in doing this in a jolting fourbie.
 (Yes, I have thought of voice recordings).

 Duncan said initially he took both Montana and Gaia iPad on his nav jobs, now he relies on the iPad.
 I suppose alone and travelling at my own pace, I could rely just on the tablet too, though on a bike it would need a secure or shake-proof mount somewhere.